wth-mvp-s/LT/(development)/I/articles/article.oop.md

     safe programming and easy exchange of program parts.
     When troubleshooting, individual modules can be viewed in a very isolated manner.
     Many improvements can be subsequently adopted via ADTs without the slightest change in all environment or application programs.

+ C#, structs are inherently immutable (can't be changed after creation).